ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Protocols that provide multiplexing of streams into a single five-tuple can listen both for entirely new connections (a new HTTP/2 stream on a new TCP connection, for example) and for new sub-connections (a new HTTP/2 stream on an existing connection).
 If the abstraction of Connection presented to the application is mapped to the multiplexed stream, then the Listener should deliver new Connection objects in the same way for either case.
 The implementation should allow the application to introspect the Connection Group marked on the Connections to determine the grouping of the multiplexing.

-# Implementing Data Transfer
+# Implementing Sending and Receiving Data

-## Data transfer for streams, datagrams, and frames

 The most basic mapping for sending a Message is an abstraction of datagrams, in which the transport protocol naturally deals in discrete packets.
 Each Message here corresponds to a single datagram.
 Generally, these will be short enough that sending and receiving will always use a complete Message.